Harefield Grove, Hillingdon

 In 1983–5 Harefield Grove was converted to offices for the towel rental company Initial.
 The conversion involved radical internal alterations and external demolition and reconstruction and must have barely scraped through the approval process.
 Initial moved out after Rentokil bought the company and Comer Homes acquired the site in 2003.

 In 2013 the Greater London Authority rejected Comer’s proposal to convert the majority of the main Harefield Grove house into a single ‘dwelling unit’, with various outbuildings being converted, built or reinstated to create a further 23 homes.
-The developer subsequently adjusted its proposal, reducing the number of additional residential units to 19.
-Planning permission was granted subject to several conditions and work might finally commence in late 2018 or early 2019.
+The developer subsequently adjusted its proposal, reducing the number of additional residential units.
+Planning permission was granted subject to several conditions and work might finally commence in 2019.

 A small studio was constructed at Harefield Grove Farm to create CI5’s headquarters in the first season of The Professionals, a 1970s crime-action drama.
 Some exterior scenes were shot at locations nearby.